qcf-568/DocTamper/models/Readme.md

-#### The weights of the DTD for DocTamper is now avaliable at https://pan.baidu.com/s/166A9pentu3mwewY-79qHKg?pwd=vmhb  <Br/>
+#### The weights of the DTD for DocTamper and T-SROIE are now avaliable at https://pan.baidu.com/s/166A9pentu3mwewY-79qHKg?pwd=vmhb  <Br/>

 #### An example of dirs structure: <Br/>